- Form a Company Now! +

 - Make Payments +

 Many entrepreneurs are familiar with the Amazon FBA program.
-With “Fulfilment By Amazon,” sellers can focus on their sales and marketing, while Amazon handles the shipping and logistics.
+With “Fulfillment By Amazon,” sellers can focus on their sales and marketing, while Amazon handles the shipping and logistics.

 In order to use the Amazon FBA program, sellers must provide a Social Security Number (SSN), an Individual Taxpayer Identification Number (ITIN) or an Employer Identification Number (EIN).
 As the SSN is only applicable to U.S. citizens, non-residents need an EIN or ITIN in order to proceed.